vipsoft/JiraExtension/doc/index.rst

           cache_directory: /tmp/behat-jira
           push_issue: false # Run behat tests and "push" to the associated Jira Ticket
           ignored_statuses: "Closed,Resolved" # Comma separated list of ignored Jira updates.
 Issues with these statuses will not be pushed to Jira.
-          tag_pattern: /jira:(.*)/ # A regex pattern to match the revelant tags to push to Jira
+          tag_pattern: /jira:(.*)/ # A regex pattern to match the relevant tags to push to Jira